burglabs/knowledge-xlab/docs/getting-started.md

 ## This is us
-The Xlab is part of the research platform [BurgLabs](https://burg-halle.de/burglabs) at Burg Giebichenstein University of Art and Design Halle, Germany.
+The Xlab is part of the research platform [BurgLabs](https://burg-halle.de/burglabs) at Burg Giebichenstein University of Art and Design in Halle, Germany.
 We explore the artistic potentials of robotics and artificial intelligence.

 For regular updates feel free to follow us on [Twitter](https://twitter.com/burg_xlab) Also check out the work of our colleagues at the [BioLab](https://burg-halle.de/burglabs/biolab) and [SustainLab](https://burg-halle.de/burglabs/sustainlab)